epsalt/homepage/posts/2018-01-13-running-map.md

 ![Personal heatmap](/images/personal-heatmap.png)
 *My Strava [personal heatmap][p-heatmap]*

 With a Strava premium subscription, you can generate your own [personalized heatmap][p-heatmap].
-This project started out as an attempt to recreate my personal heatmap and improve my [D3][d3] skills in the process.
+This project started out as an attempt to recreate my personal heatmap and improve my D3 skills in the process.

 Time and speed are an important part of running which you don't get to see in the personal heatmap.
-My goal with this visualization was to add a movement piece to the Strava map.
-The inspiration for this came from the excellent [America’s Cup Finale data journalism piece][oracle] by [Mike Bostock][mike] and [Shan Carter][shan] for the [New York Times][nyt].
+My goal with this visualization was to convey that motion.
+The inspiration for this came from the excellent [America’s Cup Finale piece][oracle] by [Mike Bostock][mike] and [Shan Carter][shan] for the [New York Times][nyt].

 After adding movement, all the points start superimposed and then venture out in different directions.
 This creates an effect similar to